 The second key feature of a SNT is that the trustee cannot use the trust assets to pay for services being provided for by public assistance.
 The monthly SSI check is for the basic necessities of clothing, food and shelter.
 Thus the trust cannot be used for clothing, food or shelter.
 Then what can we do with the trust?
 The answer is everything else.
 The trust could be used to pay for a car, a computer, a vacation, etc. Think of the trust as a tool to enhance the quality of the disabled beneficiary’s life.
 It is not a mechanism to pay for their basic needs which are, theoretically, being taken care of by SSI and Medicaid.

 A self settled SNT is one in which the disabled person’s own money (or money to which the disabled person is entitled) is being used to fund the trust.
 Examples of self settled SNTs are where the trust is funded with:

 a recovery in a personal injury lawsuit,

 a settlement of a workers’ compensation claim, or

 In each of these examples, the disabled person is entitled to the funds being used to create the trust.

-with inheritances.
-If the parent (or any other person) plans ahead, they can create a third party SNT prior to death and avoid both the approval process
+Unfortunately, the self settled SNT is the only real option for personal injury recoveries and workers’ compensation settlements.
+This is not the case with inheritances.
+If the parent (or any other person) plans ahead, they can create a third party SNT prior to death and avoid both the approval process and payback.

 2. Third party